mmann1123/pyGIS/_sources/docs/d_raster_crs_intro.md

 Wow, it works!
 Come on it's at least a little bit cool.
 Depending on your definition of cool.

 ## Reproject a Raster - The Simple Case
 How then do we reproject a raster?
-Since `transform` is a map of pixel locations, warping a raster then becomes as simple as knowing the `transform` of your destination based on the description of the new coordinate reference system.
+Since `transform` is a map of pixel locations, warping a raster then becomes as simple as knowing the `transform` of your destination based on the description of the new coordinate reference system (CRS).
 If you haven't please study [affine transformations](d_affine).

 ### Shifting the Prime Meridian
 One of the easiest cases is that of false easting, or moving the prime meridian.
 Let's walk through an example where we start with a raster with an upper left hand corner at (0, 45), then we will apply a transform to move it to (10, 45) by moving the prime meridian 10&deg; to the west (e.g. using `+lon_0=10` from the  [proj4string](d_understand_crs_codes)).